 Our risk position is influenced by the impact of hedging activity, which primarily consists of interest rate swaps designated as fair value hedges of certain fixed-rate assets and fixed-rate debt instruments, and pay-fixed interest rate swaps designated as cash flow hedges of certain floating-rate debt instruments.
+We also have the ability to use interest rate floor contracts designated as cash flow hedges on certain floating-rate assets.
 The size, maturity, and mix of our hedging activities are adjusted as our balance sheet, asset liability management objectives, and interest rate environment evolve over time.